Lewinsky gets apology after event snub

 The former president's press secretary, Angel Ureña said he "gladly accepted" the invite to address the summit and "neither he nor his staff knew anything" about Ms Lewinsky's invitation.

-Ms Lewinsky's affair with Mr Clinton when she was a White House intern was a key issue that led to his impeachment.
+Ms Lewinsky's affair with Mr Clinton when she was a White House intern was a key issue that led to impeachment proceedings against him.